AdobeXD/plugin-samples/reference/index.md

 # Technical Reference

-Use this section to access the API references, know what are the currently know issues, and learn what is new and what has changed.
+Use this section to access the API references, know what are the currently known issues, and learn what is new and what has changed.

 * [API references](/reference/how-to-read.html)
 * [Known issues](/known-issues.md)